 The Village of Carp in the Township of Huntley lies in the western-most ward of Ottawa, approximately ten kilometers west of Kanata.
 The population as of 2012 is estimated to be approximately 2000.
 The official boundary for the village was established in 1979 and Huntley Township was amalgamated with the City of Ottawa in 2001.
 The village sits on the edge of the Carp Escarpment (or Carp Ridge), a geological fault running through the Carp River Valley.
 The Carp Hills and the Carp River are other principal geographic characteristics of the village terrain.
 One of the main streets, Donald B. Munro Drive, was once a part of the Trans-Canada highway until the building of the "Carp bypass" as part of highway 17/417 in the mid 1960s.
 Carp has been a major centre for agricultural activities since the 1800s.
 The Carp Agricultural Society and the annual Carp Agricultural Fair date back to 1863.
-The Carp Fair (2013 marks the 150th Fair) draws visitors and participants from all over Ontario, Quebec, and the New England States.
+The Carp Fair (2017 will mark the 154th Fair) draws visitors and participants from all over Ontario, Quebec, and the New England States.
 The Carp Farmer's Market is held every Saturday from April/May to October on the the southern part of the Fair Grounds and attacts regular visitors from Ottawa and many of the towns and communities around Carp.
 Located a short distance from the Carp Fair grounds is the other well known feature of Carp, namely the Diefenbunker, built in the 1960s to house the principals of the Federal Government in the event of a nuclear attack on Ottawa.

 The Annual Carp Agricultural Fair (the Carp Fair, for short) is held in September and occupies nearly all of the extensive Carp Fair grounds.
 This Fair is one of the most popular rural fairs in all of Ontario.
 It features a rich variety of agricultural exhibits, a midway, many shows and exhibits, musical artists, antique displays, strongman competitions, and many other venues and events.
 The Carp Fair caters to families and the midway has rides and attractions for all ages.
 The Fair runs three full days from Friday morning through to Sunday evening.
 Admission for the Fair is $10 for ages 13+, $5 for children 6-12, and children 5 and under are admitted free.
 There is ample free parking.
 There are additional fees for the midway rides and for some of the entertainment events.
 See the Carp Fair website for more details.